iaguest/countdown-prototype/README.md

 # Countdown Prototype

 Prototype implementation of the game Countdown using C++17.
+Unit tested with Catch2.